Tharusha-Delpachitra/Task-Manager-App/README.md

 ### Prerequisites

-Ensure you have the following installed in addition to the prerequisites mentioned for Docker:
+Ensure you have the following installed:

   * **Java Development Kit (JDK):** Version **17** or a compatible later version is required for the Spring Boot backend.
   * **Node.js and npm (or yarn):** Required for running the Angular frontend.
 Ensure you have a recent version installed.
 Based on your `package.json`, you are using **Angular 19**.
 You can download Node.js from [nodejs.org](https://nodejs.org/). npm usually comes bundled with Node.js.